minoseigenheer/NMEA2000_STM32/README.md

-Thanks for the great NMEA2000 CAN lib example Teensyx by ttlappalainen.+ https://github.com/ttlappalainen/NMEA2000_Teensyx
+Thanks for the great NMEA2000 CAN lib example Teensyx by ttlappalainen. https://github.com/ttlappalainen/NMEA2000_Teensyx